 What are the EN16005 regulations?

-The European Standard EN16005 regulation was introduced in April 2013.
-Post-Brexit, the standard has been carried into British regulations as well.
+The EU introduced European Standard EN16005 regulation in April 2013.
+Post-Brexit, the British government has carried the standard into British regulations as well.
 The goal of this harmonised standard is to ensure better safety practices for automatic doors.

 At CDVI, we recommend that all door automation installations comply with EN16005.
-We also recommend that installers seek training on the regulations from either the ADIA or the ADSA before starting projects.
+In addition, we also recommend that installers seek training on the regulations from either the ADIA or the ADSA before starting projects.
 This article is only intended as guidance – for full details you should obtain a copy of the official BS EN standard.

 Ways your site can meet EN16005 regulations